Lake110/CookBookr/README.md

 This integrated approach transforms the homepage from a simple recipe browser into a comprehensive meal planning dashboard, encouraging daily engagement and making meal planning a central part of the user experience rather than a separate feature.

 #### 🔍 **Search & Discovery**
-- Recipe search functionality
+- Recipe search functionality (implemented)
-- Category filtering and tags
+- Category filtering and tags (implemented)
-- Advanced search with multiple criteria
+- Advanced search with multiple criteria (implemented)
-- Recipe recommendations
+- Recipe recommendations (planned)

 #### ⭐ **Social Features**
 - Recipe rating system